Deep Space Climate Observatory: Launch

 The DSCOVR launch was conducted by launch provider SpaceX using their Falcon 9 v1.1 rocket.
 The launch of DSCOVR took place on 11 February 2015, following two scrubbed launches.
-It took DSCOVR 110 days from when it left Cape Canaveral Air Force Station (CCAFS), Florida, to reach its target destination 1.5 e6km away from Earth at the Sun-Earth L1 Lagrange point.
+It took DSCOVR 110 days from when it left Cape Canaveral Air Force Station (CCAFS), Florida, to reach its target destination 1.5 e6km away from Earth orbiting the Sun-Earth L1 Lagrange point.